 After Exit 346B, a look south at the 34th St./University Ave.
 Bridge over the Schuylkill.

-A bit of the WB button copy; I split the second gantry into two photos to preserve image quality.
+Some of the WB button copy; I split the second gantry and last gantry into two photos each to preserve image quality.
 Who knows what's hidden under University Ave.?
 Chris Commans does - it used to say "Civic Center" back when there was one.
 Well, thanks, Chris!

 The best button copy of all, without the sloppy '6's on the mainline, is on the first WB exit in the state (351).
 These are overhead on the left and right sides of the same gantry.